WICG/manifest-incubations/scope_extensions-explainer.md

    perform a fake navigation with the intention of duping the user into thinking they're on site.com.*

-To mitigate this risk origins must explicitly grant web apps this ability via an `"authorize"` field in the corresponding web-app-origin-association.json entry set to a list including the value `"intercept-links"`.
-This opt-in is used as a signal of trust between the associated origin and the web app.

 ## Future extensions

 - More specific scoping e.g. scope suffix or include/exclude lists or